 - Avoid having anything more than fruit after dinner so your child will be hungry for breakfast.

 - Choose sugar-free drinks (e.g., sugar-free pop and Kool-Aid®, Crystal Light®, soda water, ice water).
 Avoid regular soda pop, juice, fruit drinks, regular Kool-Aid®, lemonade, honeydew, and flavoured waters.
-Remember it is better for your child to eat his or her calories than to drink them.
+Remember it is better for your child to eat their calories than to drink them.

 Exercise and activity level are just as important as calorie intake.
 Children (and adults for that matter) should be more active, not only for weight control, but also for general health and well-being.
 Here are some ways to help your child lead a healthy, active lifestyle: